stephenscaff/animated-cursor/readme.md

 - ~~Add a demo for Donut-style cursor~~
 - ~~Make clickables an option.~~dsss
 - ~~Make hybrid npm module to support `import` and `require`~~.
+- Limit to non touch or non mobile devices.
 - Provide a destory method